How to get the motivation to workout when we’re doing the same routine over and over — that’s what we’re all wondering right now.

-It’s not just you though: a poll in Yorkshire, UK found that 1/3 of people have gained weight because of lockdown.
-That third are 6lbs heavier on average.
-In the poll, 37% said that a lack of motivation is a major reason for them not exercising.
+A poll in Yorkshire found that out of the people who have gained weight over lockdown, 37% pointed to lack of motivation as a major reason for them not exercising.

 Put on your workout gear